-2.0.2 Offline scheduling of rigid jobs
+2.2 Offline Scheduling of Rigid Jobs

-To minimize the makespan for a set of rigid jobs that are known statically and available initially (i.e., offline), the problem is obviously NP-complete, as it generalizes the problem of scheduling independent jobs on two processors, a variant of the 2-PARTITION problem [17].
-Coffman et al. [10] showed that the Next-Fit Decreasing Height (NFDH) algorithm is 3-approximation, and the First-Fit Decreasing-Height (FFDH) algorithm is 2.7-approximation.
+To minimize the makespan for a set of rigid jobs that are known statically and available initially (i.e., offline), the problem is obviously NP-complete, as it generalizes the problem of scheduling independent jobs on two processors, a variant of the 2-PARTITION problem [19].
+Coffman et al. [12] showed that the Next-Fit Decreasing Height (NFDH) algorithm is 3-approximation, and the First-Fit Decreasing-Height (FFDH) algorithm is 2.7-approximation.
 Both algorithms are shelf-based.
-See the survey by Lodi et al. [31] for more results and lower bounds on the best possible approximation ratio for shelf-based algorithms, and see Han et al. [21] for the intricate relationship between strip packing and bin packing.
+See the survey by Lodi et al. [33] for more results and lower bounds on the best possible approximation ratio for shelf-based algorithms, and see Han et al. [23] for the intricate relationship between strip packing and bin packing.

 For list-based scheduling, Baker et al. [3] showed that the Bottom-up Left-justified (BL) heuristic while ordering the jobs in decreasing processor requirement achieves 3-approximation.
-Turek et al. [42] showed that ordering jobs in decreasing execution time is also 3-approximation.
+Turek et al. [44] showed that ordering jobs in decreasing execution time is also 3-approximation.
 Moreover, both algorithms guarantee contiguous processor allocations for all jobs.
-Without the contiguous processor constraint, several works [42, 16, 15] showed that the greedy list-scheduling heuristic achieves 2-approximation.
-Finally, Jansen [26] presented a $(3/2 + \epsilon)$ -approximation algorithm for any fixed $\epsilon > 0$.
-This is the best result possible, since a lower bound on the approximation ratio is 3/2, which holds even when considering asymptotic performance [27].
+Without the contiguous processor constraint, several works [44, 18, 17] showed that the greedy list-scheduling heuristic achieves 2-approximation.
+Finally, Jansen [28] presented a $(3/2 + \epsilon)$ -approximation algorithm for any fixed $\epsilon > 0$.
+This is the best result possible, since a lower bound on the approximation ratio is 3/2, which holds even when considering asymptotic performance [29].

-When jobs have precedence constraints among them, list scheduling is shown to be P-approximation in the worst case, which holds for many commonly used job-ordering rules [29, 14].
-However, if jobs require no more than qP processors for any 0 < q < 1, then the approximation ratio of greedy list scheduling is $\frac{(2-q)}{(1-q)P+1}$ [29, 14].
-In our problem, a particular failure instance can be regarded as a special case of the general precedence constraint, where each job forms a linear chain, but the failure instance is unknown to the scheduler beforehand.
+When jobs have precedence constraints among them, list scheduling is shown to be P-approximation in the worst case, which holds for many commonly used job-ordering rules [31, 16].
+However, if jobs require no more than qP processors for any 0 < q < 1, then the approximation ratio of greedy list scheduling is $\frac{(2-q)}{(1-q)P+1}$ [31, 16].
+In our problem, a particular failure scenario can be regarded as a special case of the general precedence constraint, where each job forms a linear chain, but the failure instance is unknown to the scheduler beforehand.

-2.1 Online scheduling of rigid jobs
+2.3 Online Scheduling of Rigid Jobs

-In the ONLINE problem, a set of rigid jobs arrive dynamically over time and information of a job is not known until the job has arrived.
-In this case, the list-based greedy algorithm maintains a competitive ratio of 2 [34, 27].
-Chen and Vestjens [7] showed a 1.3473 lower bound on the competitive ratio of any deterministic online algorithm even when all jobs are sequential.
-Shmoys et al. [38] showed that by collecting all jobs that arrive during a batch and then scheduling them together in the next batch, one can convert any capproximation offline algorithm to a 2c-competitive online algorithm.
+In an online problem, a set of rigid jobs arrive dynamically over time and information of a job is not known until the job has arrived.
+In this case, the greedy list-scheduling maintains a competitive ratio of 2 [36, 29].
+Chen and Vestjens [9] showed a 1.3473 lower bound on the competitive ratio of any deterministic online algorithm even when all jobs are sequential.
+Shmoys et al. [40] showed that by collecting all jobs that arrive during a batch and then scheduling them together in the next batch, one can convert any c-approximation offline algorithm to a 2c-competitive online algorithm.

 In another online model referred to as ONE-BY-ONE, jobs, although all arrive initially, are presented one at a time to the online scheduler and must be irrevocably scheduled before the next job can be revealed.
-Johannes [27] showed that list-based greedy algorithm is P-competitive in the worst case, and presented a 12-competitive algorithm.
-Baker and Schwarz [2] extended the two shelf-based algorithms presented in [10] and showed that Next-Fit is 7.46-competitive and First-Fit is 6.99-competitive.
-The surveys by Csirik and Woeginger [11, 12] describe more results and lower bounds that use shelf-based algorithms in this model.
-The best known competitive ratio for ONE-BY-ONE is 6.6623, obtained by Hurink and Paulus [24] and independently by Ye et al. [47].
+Johannes [29] showed that greedy list-scheduling is P-competitive in the worst case, and presented a 12-competitive algorithm.
+Baker and Schwarz [2] extended the two shelf-based algorithms presented in [12] and showed that Next-Fit is 7.46-competitive and First-Fit is 6.99-competitive.
+The surveys by Csirik and Woeginger [14, 13] describe more results and lower bounds that use shelf-based algorithms in this model.
+The best known competitive ratio for ONE-BY-ONE is 6.6623, obtained by Hurink and Paulus [26] and independently by Ye et al. [49].